thrishank/lumenn-contract/README.md

 ## Our Solution: Rent-Free Limit Orders

-Elara eliminates rent by fundamentally changing how orders are stored and executed.
+Lumenn eliminates rent by fundamentally changing how orders are stored and executed.
 We use on-chain data compression to store order details and a single, shared vault to hold user funds.

 This allows for a seamless, capital-efficient trading experience where users can set multiple orders without locking up any SOL in rent.